 is a set of methods to load, analyze, plot, fit and optimize

-models, and export results. iFit
+scientific data sets and models, and export results. iFit

 is based on Matlab

-can also be launched without Matlab license (stand-alone
+launched without Matlab license (stand-alone version).

-(GUI), and rather focuses on doing
+library focuses on doing the

 .
 Any text file can be imported straight